Birdwell Primary School Good Behaviour Policy

 Definition – bullying is anti-social behaviour that is a subjective experience which is difficult to define.
 It is hurtful behaviour, repeated over a period of time which can lead to low self esteem, depression, lack of confidence or prolonged emotional damage.
 Bullying fits into 3 categories:-

-Indirect (spreading hurtful and untruthful rumors, excluding someone from a group)
+- Indirect (spreading hurtful and untruthful rumours, excluding someone from a group)

 The School’s Equal Opportunities policy ensures that any bullying that is related to race, religion, culture, SEN or disabilities, appearance or health issues, sexual orientation or bullying related to home circumstances, will not be tolerated.